When working with Python for AI software, you'll often encounter pip

 Install PyTorch

-- Based on your CUDA version (Tutorial 2 has a method for checking), enter the corresponding command:
+- Based on your CUDA version (see Tutorial 2 for how to check), enter the corresponding command:

 - CUDA 11.8: